experientlabs/pyspark_boilerplate/docs/reference.md

 - The command to run is isort -l80 -m3 -c --tc $(PY_MODULES).
 - The isort command checks the import order of the specified modules.
 - The -l80 flag sets the line length to 80 characters.
-- The -m3 flag sets the multi-line import style to "vertial hanging indent".
+- The -m3 flag sets the multi-line import style to "vertical hanging indent".
 - The -c flag makes isort only check the import order and not apply any changes.
 - The --tc flag prints a unified diff of the changes that would be made by isort.
 - The $(PY_MODULES) variable should contain a space-separated list of Python module file paths to be checked by isort.